firepear/homefarm/docs/gpgpu.md

 For each machine you wish to be GPGPU-enabled, login as `farmer`.
 Then, for Nvidia GPUs, run:

-`'sudo pacman -S nvidia opencl-nvidia ocl-icd'`
+`'sudo pacman -S nvidia nvidia-utils opencl-nvidia ocl-icd'`

 Or for AMD GPUs: